 This part of the city is centrally located for sightseeing and you can easily explore the main sights of Reykjavik on foot.
 It’s also an area where all the tours will pick you up and it’s quite easy to reach with an airport transfer from Keflavik (Reykjavik’s international airport).
 Reykjavik’s domestic airport is also nearby.

 So all our recommendations for the best hotels and accommodation in Reykjavik are only focused on this area.
-Read on!
+See a short summary here below or read on for a complete selection of the best places to stay in Reykjavik city center!

 Below, you can find our hand-picked recommendations for the best hotels in Reykjavik city center.
-Please note that there are many more options than we mention here.
-In addition, there are also quite some Airbnbs in Reykjavik.
+Please note that there are many more options than we mention here, but in order not to overwhelm you, we feature only the best Reykjavik hotels per category (best location, best views, etc.) and for all budgets.

 Our criteria include things like location, price-quality ratio, customer reviews, and facilities.
 Instead of listing several very similar hotels, we opted for just a few options, but for all budgets.
 That way, you can always find the best suitable lodging for your needs and your budget.
 Take a look!